cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 # Running in Production

 :::note Synopsis
-This section describes how to securely run a node in a public setting and/or on a mainnet on one of the many cosmos-sdk public blockchains.
+This section describes how to securely run a node in a public setting and/or on a mainnet on one of the many Cosmos SDK public blockchains.
 :::

 When operating a node, full node or validator, in production it is important to set your server up securely.